 Vitamin K2 is found mainly in animal-based or fermented foods.

 However, the richest food in vitamin K2 is called natto.
 Natto is traditional Japanese food.
 It’s actually fermented soybeans.
 It contains almost 110 mcg of vitamin K2 per 100g!

 Another plant-based food rich in vitamin K2 is Sauerkraut.
 It provides 5.5 mcg of vitamin K2 per 100g.

-However, chicken is the richest common food in vitamin K2.
+Chicken is the richest common food in vitamin K2, though.
 It contains about 10 mcg of vitamin K2 per 100g.
-Other meat products contain much lower doses.
+Other meat products contain much lower doses of vitamin K.

 Fish contains negligible amounts of vitamin K2 as well.
 Only eel is particularly high in vitamin K2.
 It contains 63 mcg of vitamin K2 per 100g.

-Egg yolk and whole-fat dairy products contain are poor in vitamin K2 as well.
+Egg yolk and whole-fat dairy products are also poor in vitamin K2.

 Only certain types of fermented cheese are particularly rich in vitamin K2.
 For instance, Pecorino, Münster, Camembert, Emmental, Stilton, Norvegia, and Gamalost contain 40-94 mcg of vitamin K2 per 100g!

 What foods should I eat to boost the daily vitamin K intake?

 Cheese and other dairy products are high in saturated fatty acids, which can be dangerous for the heart.
 In fact, the American Heart Association recommends consuming no more than 13 g of saturated fats a day.
 Higher doses significantly increase the risk of heart disease and stroke.